-For the sugar free icing, I used an all natural alternative to icing sugar Sukrin Icing, which is a UK product (please note I have NOT been sponsored to showcase this product).
+For the sugar free icing, I used an all natural alternative to icing sugar Sukrin Icing.
 It has a GI of zero, zero carbohydrates and does not aﬀect the blood sugar.
 I just mixed half a cup of this icing sugar with around 3 tablespoons of nut milk to get it to the right consistency.

 I personally like my biscuits on the crunchier side, hence I kept them in the oven a little longer to give them time to crisp up.
 If you prefer your gingerbread biscuits on the softer side, reduce the baking time by a few minutes and take them out when they’ve just turned golden brown.